-Cookies are data packages that are saved on your hard disk by websites in order to store information about your navigation status.
+Cookies are data packages that are saved on your device by websites in order to store information about your navigation status.

-They are made up of small-sized files completely composed of numbers and characters.
+They are made up of small-sized files, which are composed of numbers and characters.
 Each time a web user goes back to the same website, it will load the cookies stored on the user’s device.
-This can be considered as a core user identification method and generally speeds up your web browsing experience.
+This can be considered as a core user identification method and generally speeds up the user's website experience.

-In Windows 10 and Mozilla Firefox the cookies are stored in the following location:
+In Windows 10 and Mozilla Firefox, cookies are stored in the following location:

 Here is an example of what a cookie can look like:

 What are the different types of cookies stored on my device?

 - These cookies are commonly used by online shops and allow, for example, the website to remember what items you added to your shopping card.
 Consequently, if you open the same website in a new tab or window, your items will still be stored in your shopping card.